hzqtc/notilyric/README.md

 See the screenshot at: http://johnny-huang.appspot.com/use-notify-system-to-display-lyric

-Based on NotiLyric, there come two utilities: "FMLyric" and "QLyric".
+Based on NotiLyric, there comes "FMLyric".

 ## FMLyric